 This guide is published to provide information about department services, programs and statistical information as required by law.
-If you have any questions or suggestions concerning this publication, please contact the Grayson College Police Department (903) 463-8777 or stop by the College Police Building.
+If you have any questions or suggestions concerning this publication, please contact the GCPD by calling 903 463-8777 or stop by the College Police Building.